 In consideration of RXR FP's performance of its obligations under the Strategic Agreement, we agreed to issue to RXR FP warrants (the "RXR Warrants") to purchase, in the aggregate, 9,511,128 shares of Common Stock.
 On October 25, 2022, we issued the RXR Warrants to RXR FP pursuant to certain Common Stock Purchase Warrant Agreements (the "RXR Warrant Agreements").
 The shares underlying the RXR Warrants vest in equal tranches over the three-year period following the initial issuance date of the RXR Warrants, with one-third of such shares vesting each year on the anniversary thereof, provided that all such shares shall vest immediately upon the occurrence of certain specified events (each, an "Early Exercise Event").
-The RXR Warrants are exercisable, to the extent vested and unexercised, (1) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or an Early Exercise Event, and prior to 11:59 p.m., New York City time, on October 25, 2032 (the "Warrant Termination Time"), at an exercise price of \$0.01 per share of Common Stock, subject to certain adjustments (the "RXR Exercise Price"), (2) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or any later date, provided that the closing price of the Common Stock has exceeded \$1.32 (as may be adjusted) for 20 of 30 consecutive trading days prior to such applicable vesting date or such later date, or an Early Exercise Event, and prior to the Warrant Termination Time, at the RXR Exercise Price, and (3) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or any later date, provided that the closing price of the Common Stock has exceeded \$1.58 (as may be adjusted) for 20 of 30 consecutive trading days prior to such applicable vesting date or such later date, or an Early Exercise Event, and prior to the Warrant Termination Time, at the RXR Exercise Price.
-The RXR Warrants may also be exercised, in whole or in part, by means of a "cashless exercise" for a numb
+The RXR Warrants are exercisable, to the extent vested and unexercised, (1) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or an Early Exercise Event, and prior to 11:59 p.m., New York City time, on October 25, 2032 (the "Warrant Termination Time"), at an exercise price of \$0.01 per share of Common Stock, subject to certain adjustments (the "RXR Exercise Price"), (2) in the case of certain of the RXR Warrants, upon the earlier of the applicable vesting date or any later date, provided that the closing price of the Common Stock has exceeded \$1.32 (as may be adjusted) for 20 of 30 consecutive trading days prior to such applicable vesting date or such later date, provided that the closing price of the Common Stock has exceeded \$1.58 (as may be adjusted) for 20 of 30 consecutive trading days prior to such applicable vesting date or any later date, provided that the closing price of the Common Stock has exceeded \$1.58 (as may be adjusted) for 20 of 30 consecutive trading days prior to such applicable vesting date or such later date, or an Early Exercise Event, and prior to the Warrant Termination Time, at the RXR Exercise Price.
+The RXR Warrants may also be exercised, in whole or in part, by means of a "cashless exercise" for a number of shares as determined in the RXR Warrant Agreements.
+The RXR Warrants are subject to certain restrictions on transfer prior to their applicable exercise dates.

 The Strategic Agreement provides RXR FP with a right of first offer, should we undertake a debt financing or equity capital raise, subject to certain exceptions, to participate in such financing or capital raise.
-The Strategic Agreement also gives RXR FP the right to designate one member of our board of directors (the "RXR Designee"), which designee shall be the Vice-Chairperson of our board of directors, until the earlier of (i) our fifth annual meeting of stockholders following the date of the Strategic Agreement and (ii) the end of the term of the Strategic Agreement, and provides that we shall enter into a customary indemnification and other agreements with the RXR Designee in connection with the RXR Designee's role on our board of directors.
+The Strategic Agreement also gives RXR FP the right to designate one member of our Board (the "RXR Designee"), which designee shall be the Vice-Chairperson of our Board, until the earlier of (i) our fifth annual meeting of stockholders following the date of the Strategic Agreement and (ii) the end of the term of the Strategic Agreement, and provides that we shall enter into a customary indemnification and other agreements with the RXR Designee in connection with the RXR Designee's role on our Board.